-Deborah is a former Professor of Contemporary Performance.
+Deborah is a former Professor in arts education but now works full-time on the smallholding alongside Colin.
 She is responsible for the admin, marketing and photography, and writing about life on a smallholding.
 She is a trained Natural Change Facilitator and runs workshops to enable others to experience themselves as part of nature and to live more sustainably.

 About The Lint Mill

 The Lint Mill is delightful, traditional organic smallholding farm located between Edinburgh & Glasgow in the rolling countryside of Scotland’s Southern Uplands.
 We aim to be self-sufficient, eco-friendly & sustainable.
 We are certified organic with the Soil Association and we have a Green Tourism Gold Award.
 We also offer 4* Gold B&B accommodation.

 As organic smallholders, sustainability and self-sufficiency really matter to us.
 The Lint Mill is a place that encourages you to notice things…the changing of the seasons, the cycles of nature, the sound of birdsong.
 We are aware of the beauty and fragile nature of our landscape and so we always try to pass on to our visitors the necessary information to help us protect and enhance this environment and to respect our land.

 To book your place, please email us for availability at firstname.lastname@example.org, then you can make your payment of £95 in the following way:

 The bank details (UK) are: Bank: Triodos Name: Ms D Richardson-Webb Account Number: 20839855 Sort Code: 16-58-10

 When using Paypal please click on ‘I‘m sending money to family or friends’ to avoid charges when you use your PayPal account, bank account or your debit card to send money.